Kingxukai/linux/Documentation/input/ff.rst

     Interactive

-Removing an effect from the device
+Removing an effect from the woke device
 ----------------------------------

 ::

     int ioctl(int fd, EVIOCRMFF, effect.id);

-This makes room for new effects in the device's memory.
-Note that this also stops the effect if it was playing.
+This makes room for new effects in the woke device's memory.
+Note that this also stops the woke effect if it was playing.

-Controlling the playback of effects
+Controlling the woke playback of effects
 -----------------------------------

 Control of playing is done with write().
 Below is an example: